Disappearance of Asha Degree: Later developments

-Later leads have turned out to be dead ends.
+For many years afterward, leads turned out to be dead ends.
 In 2004, acting on a tip reportedly received from an inmate at the county jail, the sheriff's office began digging at an intersection in Lawndale.
 The bones that were found turned out to be from an animal.

+In 2005, Degree's image was featured on the work vehicles of two North Carolina companies: Servpro, a water cleanup and restoration service, and Republic GDS, a waste pick up service.
+Republic GDS's area president, Drew Isenhour, stated, "We are doing this for one reason and one reason only, and that is to find Asha Degree.
+Then we can move forward and help other missing children as well."
+An age progressed photo of Degree, created by the FBI, was featured on 28 vehicles for a period of 30 to 60 days.

 The Degrees took steps to keep Asha's memory, and the case, alive in the public's mind.
 In 2008, they established a scholarship in her name for a deserving local student.
 They host an annual walk to raise awareness and money to fund their search.
 The walk starts at their home and ends at a missing person's billboard for Asha along Highway 18, near where she was last seen.
 It was originally held on February 14, but it was changed to February 7 in 2015 and February 6 in 2016, as Harold and Iquilla felt it was not fair to participants to make Valentine's Day a somber occasion.
 Pictures of Asha, both real and those showing her as she might appear in later years created by investigators to help the search, still decorate the Degree house.
 "I fully expect her to walk through the door," Iquilla says.

 Iquilla Degree lamented in a 2013 interview with Jet that her daughter's disappearance had not gotten as much media attention over the years as some subsequent cases of missing children because Asha was Black.
 "Missing white children get more attention.
 I don't understand why," she said.
 "I know if you ask them they will say it's not racial.
 Oh, really?
 I'm not going to argue because I have common sense."